TrebledJ/trebledj.github.io/content/posts/programming/digital-audio-synthesis/2023-03-09-digital-audio-synthesis-for-dummies-part-2.md

 Where do audio signals come from?
 Our signal might be…

-- recorded.
+- **recorded**.
 Sound waves are picked up by special hardware (e.g. a microphone) and translated to a digital signal through an {% abbr "ADC", "Analog-to-Digital Converter" %}.
-- loaded from a file.
+- **loaded** from a file.
 There are many audio formats out there, but the most common ones are .wav and .mp3.
 The .wav format is simple: just store the samples as-is.
 Other formats compress audio to achieve smaller file sizes (which in turn, means faster upload/download speeds).
-- synthesised.
+- **synthesised**.
 We generate audio out of thin air (or rather, code and electronics).

 I’ll mainly focus on **synthesis**.
 We’ll start by finding out how to generate a single tone, then learn how to generate multiple tones simultaneously.